-- Our unique natural environment is healthy, protected and sustainably managed. - Our urban and rural environments are peoplefriendly, well-planned, accessible and sustainably managed. - Our infrastructure is efficient, cost effective and meets current and future needs. - Our communities are healthy, safe, inclusive and resilient. - Our communities have opportunities to celebrate and explore their heritage, identity and creativity. - Our Council provides leadership and fosters partnerships, a regional perspective, and community engagement.
+- Our unique natural environment is healthy, protected and sustainably managed. - Our urban and rural environments are people-friendly, well-planned, accessible and sustainably managed. - Our infrastructure is efficient, cost effective and meets current and future needs. - Our urban and rural environments are people-friendly, well-planned, accessible and sustainably managed. - Our communities are healthy, safe, inclusive and resilient. - Our communities have opportunities to celebrate and explore their heritage, identity and creativity. - Our Council provides leadership and fosters partnerships, a regional perspective, and community engagement.